TrinityEmulator/TrinityEmulator/README.md

 Other minor changes to the vanilla QEMU includ the general keyboard mapping and input device to achieve cross-platform compatibility.

+### Run Trinity

+* **Hardware Requirements**
+    We highly recommend you run Trinity on a *WinTel (Windows on Intel) machine with an NVIDIA dedicated GPU installed with the latest driver (over version 497.09) if possible*, as this hardware/software setting is more tested than others.

+* **Software Prerequisites**
+  1. Ensure that you have turned on Intel VT in the BIOS settings.
+  2. Install Intel HAXM (recommended version is [v7.6.5](https://github.com/intel/haxm/releases/tag/v7.6.5), install instructions [here](https://github.com/intel/haxm/wiki/Installation-Instructions-on-Windows)).
+  3. And then you are good to go!

+* **Running the Released Binary**
+    We provide a packaged binary [here](https://github.com/TrinityEmulator/TrinityEmulator/releases/download/Trinity-init-release/Trinity.zip).
+Download and extract the ZIP file, double-click the Batch script `run.cmd` in the extracted folder, and then you can run Trinity directly.
+### Guest OS Installation

+Before you can enjoy Trinity, you may see options to run without installation or to install the Android-x86 image during system boot.

+  - The former allows you to quickly enjoy the journey but makes the virtual storage volatile (i.e., the next boot will erase all data) and small-size (up to only 8 GB available space).

+  - The latter may involve more complex configurations.
+Refer to our [wiki](https://github.com/TrinityEmulator/TrinityEmulator/wiki/Guest-OS-Installation-Guide) for more details.

+### Result Reproducing

+As an academic project, it's essential for readers of our paper to be able to reproduce our claimed results.
+We provide 1) our own measurement data and script to reproduce the figures in our paper, and 2) detailed guides for running our experiments independently.

+Please go to our [wiki page](https://github.com/TrinityEmulator/TrinityEmulator/wiki#reproducing-results) for more details.

 ### Build

 We use git submodule to hold some of the essential modules.
 Thus, after `git clone`, you should also run `git submodule update --init --recursive` at the repo's root directory.